Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Simulation Results

-For Case 3, the design matrix and correlation structure between variables is the same as Case 2, where $\text{corr}(X_i,X_j)=0.5,\; i\neq j$.
-The size of the true model is 20 with non-zero regression coefficients $(\beta_1,\ldots,\beta_{20})$ equal to (-1.6802, -1.2483, 2.9430, -2.6458, -2.5173, -2.8493, -2.0070, -1.5931, 0.8800, -0.9387, 1.6599, -2.9288, -1.2495, -2.6298, -2.3434, 1.9075, -1.1044, -0.7873, 2.6722, -0.6340), and $\beta_i=0$ for $i>20$.
-Like the other two cases, the non-zero coefficients are chosen randomly but with larger upper limit on the uniform distribution.
-They are generated as $Z*U$ with $Z\sim Unif(0,3)$ and $U=1$ or $U=-1$ with probability 0.5.
-The number of observations and covariates are $n=400$ and $p=1000$.
-The censoring rate for this case is approximately $34.1\%$.
-The survival and censoring times are both sampled from an exponential distribution.
-The rate parameter for the distribution of censoring times is set to $0.1$.
+For Case 3 the design matrix and correlation structure between variables was the same as Case 2, where $\text{corr}(X_i,X_j)=0.5,\; i\neq j$.
+The size of the true model was 20 with nonzero regression coefficients $(\beta_1,\ldots,\beta_{20})$ equal to (-1.6802, -1.2483, 2.9430, -2.6458, -2.5173, -2.8493, -2.0070, -1.5931, 0.8800, -0.9387, 1.6599, -2.9288, -1.2495, -2.6298, -2.3434, 1.9075, -1.1044, -0.7873, 2.6722, -0.6340), and $\beta_i=0$ for $i>20$.
+The number of observations and covariates were $n=400$ and $p=1000$.
+The censoring rate for this case was approximately $34.1\%$.
+The survival and censoring times were both sampled from an exponential distribution.
+The rate parameter for the distribution of censoring times was set to $0.1$.

-Each simulation case is then repeated 50 times, $n_{iter}=50$, and each time with different random seed numbers in order to generate different datasets.
+Each simulation case was then repeated 50 times, $n_{iter}=50$, and each time with different random seed numbers in order to generate different datasets.

-The primary targets of our simulation study or the \emph{`Estimands'}, according to \citet{morris}, are identifying the true model as well as estimating the vector of coefficients of the true model.
-Accordingly, we reported four different quantities as \emph{`Performance measures'} for those estimands.
-The first two quantities are the mean $l_1$ norm of the error in estimating vector of coefficients, and the mean squared error (MSE).
-The mean $l_1$ norm is computed as $\frac{1}{n_{iter}}\sum_{i=1}^p |\hat{\beta}_i-\beta_i|$, and the MSE is computed as $\frac{1}{n_{iter}}\sum_{i=1}^p (\hat{\beta}_i-\beta_i)^2$.
-The third quantity is the mean model size of the selected models and is denoted by MMS.
+The primary targets of our simulation study, or the \emph{``Estimands,''} according to \citet{morris}, were identifying the true model as well as estimating the vector of coefficients of the true model.
+Accordingly, we reported four different quantities as \emph{``Performance measures''} for those estimands.
+The first two quantities are the mean $l_1$ norm of the error in estimating the vector of coefficients and the mean squared error (MSE).
+The mean $l_1$ norm was computed as $\frac{1}{n_{iter}}\sum_{i=1}^p |\hat{\beta}_i-\beta_i|$, and the MSE was computed as $\frac{1}{n_{iter}}\sum_{i=1}^p (\hat{\beta}_i-\beta_i)^2$.
+The third quantity is the mean model size of the selected models and was denoted by MMS.
 MTP and MFP denote mean false positive and mean true positive values for each algorithm.
-Formal definitions of MFP, MTP are provided in Section \ref{mtpdef} in the Appendix.
+Formal definitions of MFP, MTP are provided in Section 3 of the \ref{suppA} \citep{supplement}.

-Table \ref{c4:simres} compares the performance of our method, BVSNLP, the default variant type of ISIS-SCAD and GLMNET algorithms.
-The $\lambda$ parameter in GLMNET wass picked by cross validation.

-Table \ref{mser} compares the Monte Carlo standard errors \citep{morris} of the MSEs for all three different methods.
+Table \ref{c4:simres} compares the performance of our method, BVSNLP, the default settings of ISIS-SCAD and GLMNET algorithms.
+The $\lambda$ parameter in GLMNET was picked by cross validation.
+Table \ref{mser} compares the Monte Carlo standard errors \citep{morris} of the MSEs for all three methods.